 The scenario above describes the steps Mary has to take to book a seat on one of our public training courses.
-Mary is a persona who represents a user of our website: an HR employee of a large company, and who’s main need it is to book employees on a training course.
+Mary is a persona who represents a user of our website: an HR employee of a large company, and who’s main goal is to book one or more employees on a training course.

 Note that I have tried to make the scenario descriptive and engaging while focussing on the key aspects of the interaction.

 Storyboards are similar to scenarios: They illustrate the interaction required to achieve a goal.
 But instead of using a list of steps, a storyboard visualises the interaction similar to a comic strip.
 Here is a sample board I created to explore another interaction for our new website:

 The storyboard above describes how the persona Mary books several employees on the same training course.
 The board consists of a series of frames.
 Each frame shows sample data.
 Underneath it, I added a brief description of what Mary does at each step.

 Note that I have done my best to describe the functional aspects of the interaction, and not to design the user interface: When I was working on the board, we did not have any design sketches and mock-ups available.
 I generally find it good practice to capture the product functionality necessary to meet the main user needs before designing the user interface.